 1. Identify your role

-The closer you are to your friend, the deeper you might feel the compulsion to help them.
+The closer you are to your heartbroken friend, the deeper the compulsion to help them.
 This is not a bad thing.
 Being a support system does not always mean you are in charge, though.
 In these circumstances, identify your role and follow your friends’ lead.

 Listen to what they say they need

-The negative emotions associated with a breakup can leave your friend feeling defeated and empty.
+The negative emotions associated with a breakup can leave your friend hurting, defeated, and empty.
 This might mean that they tell you they are fine, but chances are they are not.
 Listen to what they say they need, even if you think or feel otherwise.